๐ŸŸ๏ธAncient Rome

 Equites

-• Originally cavalry soldiers who could afford their own horses—military service created this class, but commerce defined it
+• Originally cavalry soldiers who could afford their own horses.
+Military service created this class, but commerce came to define it.

-• Dominated tax collection, banking, and trade, making them essential to Rome's provincial administration and economic expansion
+• Dominated tax collection (through publicani), banking, and trade, making them essential to Rome's provincial administration and economic expansion.

-• Barred from the Senate but wielded enormous financial influence, occupying a middle ground that gave them flexibility patricians lacked
+• Barred from the Senate but wielded enormous financial influence, occupying a middle ground that gave them flexibility patricians lacked.
+Their wealth requirement was later formalized at 400,000 sesterces.

 Senators

-• The governing elite of the Roman Republic, numbering around 300 during the Republic and expanded under the Empire
+• The governing elite of the Roman Republic, numbering around 300 during the Republic and later expanded to 600 under Sulla and further under the Empire.

-• Required substantial wealth (later formalized at 1 million sesterces) and were prohibited from engaging in commerce, reinforcing their identity as landed aristocrats
+• Required substantial wealth (formalized at 1 million sesterces) and were prohibited from engaging directly in commerce, reinforcing their identity as landed aristocrats.

-Compare: Equites vs. Senators—both were wealthy elites, but senators derived status from political office and land while equites built power through business.
-This distinction matters for understanding why emperors often preferred equites for administrative roles—they were capable but posed less political threat.
+Compare: Equites vs. Senators: both were wealthy elites, but senators derived status from political office and land while equites built power through business.
+This distinction matters for understanding why emperors often preferred equites for administrative roles.
+They were capable but posed less political threat than senators with their own power bases.

 Roman society depended on a massive population of enslaved people, yet it also provided pathways out of bondage that were unusual in the ancient world.
 The line between slave and free was legally absolute but practically permeable.